devChuk/devchuk.github.io/_posts/2018-01-07-the-difference-between-living-in-new-york-and-san-francisco.md

 ![Tech is everything in SF](/res/img/notebook/nysf-tech.png)

 In San Francisco, there's no escaping the tech scene.
 Most of the advertisements I've seen are about developer APIS or technical hiring.
 A company claimed that its yogurt was so rich "that it could buy your startup."
 Even Häagen-Dazs tried to cater to software engineers by including code in its advertisements.
 I'd show up to a party in the Bay, and almost everyone there would be a programmer.
 This might be attractive to someone who's interested in purely tech, but I want something more well-rounded.
+Having my life become 100% tech felt unbalanced.
+It was refreshing to do things and meet people who had nothing to do with the tech industry.

 Technology isn't the main focus in New York.
 It's a medium&mdash;a means to an end.